-Timing of Consequences: To avoid a student simply electing to participate in an activity solely to complete their consequence as identified below, an administrator has the discretion to ensure that the student legitimately serves their consequence.
+C. Attempts to Circumvent Consequences: To avoid a student simply electing to participate in an activity solely to complete their consequence as identified below, an administrator has the sole discretion to determine whether a student legitimately serves their consequence.
 For example, a student who joins a sport with a suspension previously in place must serve the suspension and legitimately complete the season of that sport.
-The student cannot simply serve the suspension and quit the track team.
+If the student quits an activity after serving a suspension but prior to the formal conclusion of the activity, the suspension will be voided and applied to the student's next activity.
 Additionally, a student with a consequence in place shall not join a year round based extracurricular activity (such as French Club) to simply complete his or her suspension.

-It is important to note that if a student receives a consequence for violating the extracurricular code of conduct the consequences shall be applied in such a way that participation in performance based activities is impacted rather than a student simply serving a consequence in a non-performance based activity.
-For example if a student is provided a 3 game suspension from a performance activity, that suspension will not be fulfilled solely by not participating in a non-performance based activity.
+If a student receives a consequence for violating this Extracurricular Code of Conduct, the consequences shall be applied in such a way that participation in performance based activities is impacted rather than a student simply serving a consequence in a non-performance based activity.
+For example, if a student receives a 3 game suspension from a performance based activity, that suspension will not be fulfilled solely by not participating in a non-performance based activity.